Trent122/BlockTec-Wallet-Demo/README.md

 The services I provided in the blockchain wallet construction followed the connection, deployment & testing of the migration smart contract files.
 These migration files are known as ```JSON files``` are essential for wallet data, assets, and artwork to be transmitted safely and efficiently from peer to peer.

 2.)
 What is the value?
 The value proposition of developing these cryptocurrency wallets extends into Dapps, smart contracts, and security maintenance.
-The development of these smart contracts can conduct multiple actions across the various blockchain ecosystem.
+The development of these smart contracts can conduct multiple actions across the various blockchain ecosystem